tripathiji1312/DISENT_KWS/docs/ax.md

 OpenCode automates environment inspection, directory navigation, code modification, test suite execution, and file relocation.
 Equipped with these tool primitives, it translated architectural requirements from the reasoning engine into concrete, runnable source code.

-### 1.2 Reasoning Engine: Claude
+### 1.2 Reasoning Engines: Claude, GLM 5.2 & Gemini 3.5 (All Free Tier)

+Three large language models were used as reasoning engines, all accessed through their **free tiers** with zero monetary cost:

-**Claude** served as the underlying foundation model driving the agent's reasoning — the "brain" of the operation.
+**Claude** served as the primary foundation model driving the agent's reasoning — the "brain" of the operation.
 Its role included:

+**GLM 5.2** (free tier) was used for supplementary code review, alternative architectural suggestions, and cross-validation of mathematical derivations.

+**Gemini 3.5** (free tier) was used for rapid prototyping, debugging assistance, and generating boilerplate code for data loaders and evaluation scripts.

+Collectively, the role of these reasoning engines included:

 - **Constraint formulation**: Parsing the problem statement (<3M parameters, <0.2s xRT, SNR -5dB to 30dB, TA ≥99%, FA <1/hr) and mathematically mapping to architectural decisions
 - **Loss function design**: Proposing the CLUB mutual information upper bound formulation, GRL gradient reversal, AAM-Softmax with subcenters, GE2E loss, and the rejection triplet loss